psychospace/psychospace.info/Bullion/Regions/Winifreyad/Manteia/Karyos/Karyos.md

 # History
 The eastern districts of the city date back to around the turn of the [[Bullion#Fourth Era|Fourth Era]], when [[Crista Dahur]]'s staff constructed a small town at the foot of her estate in order to coordinate with [[Mezcoatl]] missionaries.
 As the estate fell into disrepair amid Dahur's obsessions, the town grew in prominence, though evidently when Dahur entirely transformed, most of the town was abandoned.

-Later Most of the modern city of Karyos was initially planned as an extension of its [[Fifth Institute|Conservatory]] under the will of its first commissioner [[Calyann Manteia]].
+Later expeditions to the area were initially in service of clearing out the Dahur Valley, until the conceptualization of the Protectorate began.
+Most of the modern city of Karyos was initially planned as an extension of its [[Fifth Institute|Conservatory]] under the will of its first commissioner [[Calyann Manteia]].

 Around the time it was in the process of being planned, the [[Bullion Civil War]] scored the region with open wounds as magician turned on magician, turning the dirt to mulch and deepening a crater into the valley.